 Education: Alberta College of Art & Design 2007-2010, One Yellow Rabbit Lab Intensive 2012

 Early Life – How did you get into this?

-Well, at the age of 16 Hendrix’s interest in sideshow and showbiz was sparked by a chance encounter with a sideshow freak and the misguided support of a school chum.
-Soon, after only a few months of training, she was already doing small shows despite their unbelievable crappiness.
+Growing up in Calgary as a young child, Hendrix what an avid youth volunteer which is where she met the actors, magicians, and circus performers that would later shape her early career.
+At the age of 16 Hendrix’s interest in carnival sideshow stunts was sparked by a chance encounter with an elderly sideshow freak and the misguided support of a school chum.
+After only a few months of training, she began doing small shows despite their astonishingly low quality.

 Education – Where did you learn this stuff?